 Adopting a Bangladeshi child from Bangladesh

-Anyone adopting a Bangladeshi child from Bangladesh in USA?
-I don’t know any family who has adopted a child from Bangladesh except Senator John McCain who has an adopted daughter of Bangladeshi origin.
+Is anyone adopting a Bangladeshi child from Bangladesh in the USA?
+I don’t know any family who has adopted a child from Bangladesh except Senator John McCain, who has an adopted daughter of Bangladeshi origin.
 But there must be some families out there.
 What are their stories?
-Are Bangladeshis living abroad are interested in adoption?
-I watched few wonderful documentaries on international adoption issues – The Dark Matter of Love (2012), Somewhere Between (2011), Daughter from Danang (2002), First Person Plural (2000) – adoption stories from Russia, China, Vietnam, and Korea respectively.
-But found no stories so far from Bangladesh except an old newspaper article of 1973.
+Are Bangladeshis living abroad interested in adoption?
+I watched a few excellent documentaries on international adoption issues – The Dark Matter of Love (2012), Somewhere Between (2011), Daughter from Danang (2002), and First Person Plural (2000) – adoption stories from Russia, China, Vietnam, and Korea, respectively.
+But I have found no stories from Bangladesh so far except an old newspaper article from 1973.

-Well, adopting Bangladeshi child from Bangladesh is not like adopting a child from China, Vietnam, Korea, Ukraine, Russia, Ethiopia, Congo, Guatemala or other countries.
-Child adoption is not common practice among Bangladeshis for three main reasons.
-In short they are:
+Well, adopting a Bangladeshi child from Bangladesh is not like adopting a child from China, Vietnam, Korea, Ukraine, Russia, Ethiopia, Congo, Guatemala, or other countries.
+Child adoption is not a common practice among Bangladeshis for three main reasons.
+In short, they are:

 • As a Muslim country, Islamic law does not accept ‘adoption’ as such but offers ‘guardianship’, a similar provision for the caring of an orphan.

 • Bangladesh law does not permit non-Bangladeshi citizens to be the legal guardian of children.
-Only Bangladeshi citizen by born or a Bangladeshi citizen who is also by naturalized citizen of a foreign country can obtain guardianship of a Bangladeshi child.
+Only a Bangladeshi citizen by birth or a Bangladeshi citizen who is also a naturalized citizen of a foreign country can obtain guardianship of a Bangladeshi child.

 That does not mean adopting a Bangladeshi child is not possible.
-In USA, adopting a Bangladeshi child from Bangladesh is only possible by Bangladeshi-American citizens.
+In the USA, adopting a Bangladeshi child from Bangladesh is only possible by Bangladeshi-American citizens.
 Bangladesh is not a party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption.
-Bangladeshi law does not allow for full adoptions of Bangladeshi children.
-Therefore, Bangladeshi-Americans considering adoption of Bangladeshi children must obtain guardianship from a Bangladeshi court and subsequently adopt the child in the United States.
+Bangladeshi law does not allow for full adoption of Bangladeshi children.
+Therefore, Bangladeshi Americans considering the adoption of Bangladeshi children must obtain guardianship from a Bangladeshi court and subsequently adopt the child in the United States.

 Children adoption of Bangladeshi origin in USA, 1999-2015

 Sarah said…’I am interested in adopting a baby girl around in December/early January.
 I am Bangladeshi living in Philadelphia.
 If you could give me your phone number and a way to contact you.
-I would appreciate.’
+I would appreciate it.’

-Now, for various reasons the scenario has been changing.
-Although actual data is sparse, there are some Bangladeshi-American families want to adopt children from Bangladesh.
-Organizations like Hope International, even started a Bangladesh specific adoption program to help the willing parents.
-Anyone interested in adopting a Bangladeshi child may find following information useful.
+Now, for various reasons, the scenario has changed.
+Although actual data is sparse, there are some Bangladeshi-American families who want to adopt children from Bangladesh.
+Organizations like Hope International even started a Bangladesh-specific adoption program to help willing parents.
+Anyone interested in adopting a Bangladeshi child may find the following information useful.

 〉〉 Selecting your adoption service provider